Best Labor Day 2024 deals you can shop right now at all retailers

 Where (and on what) can we expect the best Labor Day sales?

-The best Labor Day deals can usually be found on high-priced products, such as home appliances, outdoor furniture and mattresses.
+The best Labor Day deals can usually be found on high-priced products, such as home appliances, outdoor furniture, TVs and computers.
+It's also a great time for shopping mattress deals.

 Labor Day is also a great time to score major discounts on home decor.
 That's because retailers' fall and Halloween inventory has already arrived, so stores are marking down prices on tons of products to clear their stores' shelves and warehouses of summer products.